 You wake up and go to bed wherever in the world you please, work is manageable in spite of the obstacles of living abroad, and you have an opportunity to earn a higher value currency than the one you’re spending day-to-day.

 That last point is that one that makes everything else possible.
-It’s why figuring out how to get an entry level job in a solid, repeatable way is really important.
+It’s why figuring out how to get an entry level remote job in a solid, repeatable way is really important.

 Travel & Incubate Your Own Ideas

-The end game for learning how to get an entry level job you can do online is just the beginning.
+The end game for learning how to get an entry level remote job you can do online is just the beginning.
 Obtaining an entry level digital nomad job isn’t only about having more expendable income, a lower cost of living abroad, or a generally improved quality of life.
 No, no. That’s only a means to an end.

 As soon as you have the money monkey off your back and you’re not sweating the nuts and bolts of daily life, you’re free to start building your ladder out of the j-o-b game, altogether.
 As part of the no-pension generation, one needs to think differently.